keycloak/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

 ## Java 11 support
 Java 11 requires some arguments to be passed to JVM.
 Those can be activated using `-Pjava11-auth-server` and `-Pjava11-app-server` profiles, respectively.

+### Running tests using Quarkus distribution

+Make sure you build the project using the `quarkus` profile as follows:

+    mvn -Pdistribution,quarkus clean install

+Then, just run tests using the `auth-server-quarkus` profile:

+    mvn -f testsuite/integration-arquillian/tests/base/pom.xml clean install -Pauth-server-quarkus